caraya/reading-experience/psp.md

 Reading the essay it shows that it’s geared towards magazines but, with a few modifications, it applies equally to books and other long form content.
 For this project, geared towards books and other collection types of publications, I’ve changed some of the definitions of Subcompact Publishing as listed below:

 * **Small issue sizes (3-7 articles / issue) / Small file sizes** Because we are using technologies that allow us to load content on demand and to cache the content on the user's browser the need to keep the content small, both issue size and file size becomes less relevant.
 We can load the shell of our book independently of the content and load the content in smaller bites.
-For example we can load the first 10 chapters of a book right away and then load the rest of the content on demand
+For example we can load the first 10 chapters of a book right away and then load the rest of the content on demand.
 This does not mean we should forget about best practices in compressing and delivering the content but with Service Workers and caching available we can worry more about the content itself rather than how it's delivered.
 If we add http2 and server push to the mix  the speed gain becomes significant if implemented correctly

 * **Fluid publishing schedule** Because we can update the content of our web publications whenever it's necessary we can push new or updated content at any point, without having to worry about releasing the entire package again or having to go through a vendor's store approval process